Inspirati/esp32-i2s-slm/README.md

 <a href="https://github.com/Inspirati/esp32-i2s-slm/tree/esp32-i2s-slm_pio-vscode">esp32-i2s-slm with PlatformIO & vscode support</a>

-This new branch also features limited console support and various alternative options for the IIR filter algorithm.
+This new branch also features limited console support and various alternative options for the IIR filter algorithm, including a generic ANSI C - along with an option to utilise functions from the espressif esp-dsp library.

 Developed and tested on an ESP32 D1 mini with 64x48 OLED shield using an INMP441 microphone and build chain (et-al):